silvestrue/silvestru-it/index.md

   - type: hero_section
     title: B2B Tech & IT copy that gets results
     subtitle: >-
-      Helping you get more leads, convert them and up-sell them with effective marketing materials
+      Helping you get more leads, convert them and upsell them with effective sales copy and strategy
     content: >
       Click either of these *cool* looking buttons.
 I'm partial to the *ebony* one myself.